Street Parties and community events

 There are lots of things to think about when planning a public event. document Use our event management plan template and guidance notes (52 KB) .

-If your event has been advertised to the public and you are expecting a large number of people to attend, there are other things you will have to do.
+If your event has been advertised to the public and you are expecting a large number of people to attend, there are other things you will have to do like apply for a Temporary Event Notice.

 You will need to provide a risk assessment. pdf Download our event risk assessment guidance notes (129 KB) .